aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/docs/how-to/custom-structured-configuration.md

     peer_type: my_precious
 ```

-In this example the contents of the `ip_name_servers` variable in the Structured Configuration will be concatenated with the list `[ 10.2.3.4 ]`
+In this example the contents of the `ip_name_servers` variable in the Structured Configuration will be extended with the list `[ { "ip_address": "10.2.3.4", "vrf": "MGMT" } ]` if exact same element is not yet part of the `ip_name_servers` list.
-and `Ethernet4000` will be added to the `ethernet_interfaces` dictionary (in case item with `name: Ethernet4000` is not yet defined, otherwise existing item will be updated) in the Structured Configuration.
+`Ethernet4000` will either be added to the `ethernet_interfaces` dictionary (if an item with `name: Ethernet4000` is not yet defined) or an existing item in the Structured Configuration will be updated.

 `custom_structured_configuration_prefix` allows the user to customize the prefix for Custom Structured Configuration variables.
 Default value is `custom_structured_configuration_`.
 Remember to include any delimiter like the last `_` in this case.